 - 1. For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 2.
-Exhibits are to have a clear link to the Engineering and Technology areas of astronomy, computers, rocketry, robotics, or uncrewed aerial systems, educational exhibits outside of these Engineering and Technology areas should be displayed in the other program areas.
-Just because an educational exhibit relates to the broad concept of Engineering and Technology does not qualify it to be displayed in the Engineering and Technology Educational Exhibit area.
-Exhibits that do not clearly show a clear and direct relationship to the Engineering and Technology project areas of ag-mechanics, ABC, astronomy, computers, robotics, rocketry, or UAS as previously defined will be disqualified. - 3.
-Exhibits in posters, notebooks and display boards must contain substantial supporting educational materials. - 4.
-Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
+Exhibits are to have a clear link to the Engineering and Technology areas of Building Block Engineering. - 3.
+Exhibits in posters, notebooks and display boards must contain substantial supporting educational materials.

+- 4. Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project.
 Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of material, knowledge gained, and content.
-An exhibit judging score sheet available at http://blocks.engtech4ks.com/.
-For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - 5.
+An exhibit judging score sheet available at http://blocks.engtech4ks.com/. - 5.
 Follow copyright laws, citing all sources of information in a standard notation Sources of information must be cited on the front of your exhibit, including all posters and educational display boards. - 6.
 Educational displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
 No card table exhibits will be allowed.
 Care should be taken to use durable materials that will withstand Kansas State Fair conditions. - 7.
 "Construction Kits" that are part of Educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' x 2' x 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
 Other components are to adhere to appropriate dimensions as stated elsewhere. - 8.
 Educational Project notebooks must be organized in a 3-ring binder. - 9.
-Any three-dimensional poster or display board exhibits may not be thicker than 2 inches. - 10.
-Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
-This is for safety reasons and includes both spent and live engines. - 11.
-Exhibitor's name, Extension Unit, age, and year(s) in project must be tagged or labeled in a prominent location on the, notebook, and/or "Construction Kit."
-For education displays and/or posters the exhibitor's name, county, or district, age, and year(s) in project must be tagged or labeled on the back of the exhibit.
-Exhibit cards are not sufficient as they may be removed or repositioned for display.
-Failure to label an exhibit may result in one ribbon placing deduction.

-- 12. Exhibits should possess the following qualities (in no particular order):

-- a.
-A Central theme

-- b.
-What you want others to learn

-- c.
-Be designed and constructed in a manner befitting the exhibit

-- d.
-Be something you are interested in

-e.
-Be related to Astronomy, BBE, Computer System, Robotics, Rocketry, or Uncrewed Aerial Systems

-13. If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon.
+Any three-dimensional poster or display board exhibits may not be thicker than 2 inches - 10.
+Exhibits should possess the following qualities (in no particular order): - a.
+A Central theme - b.
+What you want others to learn - c.
+Be designed and constructed in a manner befitting the exhibit - d.
+Be something you are interested in - e.
+Be related to Astronomy, BBE, Computer System, Robotics, Rocketry, or Uncrewed Aerial Systems - 11.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon.